JasonWarrenUK/Those-Who-Came-Before/README.md

 ## What is TWCB?

-> [!NOTE] Concept
-> A narrative game focussed on understanding a vanished culture by interpreting procedurally generated artefacts.
+A narrative game focussed on understanding a vanished culture by interpreting procedurally generated artefacts.

 ## Progress